(1).png)

 Journalists report that AI transcription has become a "secret weapon" for their work:

-- Focus on the interview instead of taking notes
+- Focus on the interview instead of taking notes.

-- Find exact quotes instantly with keyword search
+- Find exact quotes instantly with keyword search.

-One journalist shared: "It would take me HOURS to transcribe interviews manually.
+- One journalist shared: "It would take me HOURS to transcribe interviews manually.
 Now I can have the transcript ready in minutes."

 For Content Creators: Turn Ideas into Content

-Writers, bloggers, and podcasters use voice to text to:
+Writers, bloggers, and podcasters use voice-to-text to:

-- Overcome writer's block—speaking feels more natural than typing
+- Overcome writer's block—speaking feels more natural than typing.

-- Transcribe podcast episodes for show notes and SEO
+- Transcribe podcast episodes for show notes and SEO.

-How Accurate is Speech to Text in 2025?
+How Accurate is Speech to Text in 2026?

 | Model Type | Typical Accuracy | Word Error Rate |